aspose-barcode/aspose-barcode-reference-tutorials/content/english/java/_index.md

 ### [Barcode Basics](./barcode-basics/)

 ### [Document Barcode Recognition](./document-barcode-recognition/)
+Unlock the power of barcode recognition in Java with Aspose.BarCode!
+Learn to seamlessly integrate, read, and sort barcodes from PDFs, Word documents, and Unicode sets.
 ### [Multilingual Support](./multilingual-support/)
 Unlock the power of multilingual support with our tutorials on recognizing PDF417 barcodes.
 Dive into Java coding with Aspose.BarCode for seamless integration.
 ### [Checksum and Validation](./checksum-and-validation/)